-Past, Present and Possible futures: for Gamilaraay-Yuwaalaraay language revitalization.
+Past, present and possible futures: for Gamilaraay-Yuwaalaraay language revitalization.

 Christopher Orchard, Odee Welsh, John Giacon